-We start from Ara Pacis, the most celebrated altar dedicated by Octavian Augustus in 9 B.C., now housed in a modern museum designed by Richard Meier.
+We start from Ara Pacis, the most celebrated altar dedicated by Octavian Augustus in 9 B.C., now housed in a modern museum designed by architect Richard Meier.

 End the walk at the Pantheon, the most incredible building of all times.
 Its first version was built under Augustus as part of the complex.